aureliayang/EcoSLIM_CONUS/src/README.md

 35. **denh2o,** density of water
 36. **moldiff,** Molecular diffusivity
 37. **dtfrac,** Numerical stability information
 38. **nfactor,** It should be a large number, if you use LB2.
 For example, it is 100,000 for CONUS2.0.
+If you use LB1, just keep it as 1.
 39. **nind,** Number of subsurface indicator.
-If nind < 1, Indname can be empty.
+If nind <= 1, Indname can be empty.
 40. **Indname,** pfb file of indicator
 # Build
 **An example of environment on Della GPU cluster at Princeton University:**